ZIZAIJIYIGon/The-algorithms-used-for-OABS-AM-problem/README.md

 Backtracking strategy: Backtrack to a previously better solution when no optimization has occurred for a long time.

+# Visualization

+We visualized the corresponding calculation results based on the algorithm structure during the algorithm running process, including:

+1.During the initialization of population：output the current iteration count and the greatest function value ever obtained every five iterations during population initialization generation; Every time a new individual is added to the initial population, output the number of individuals in the initial population. **(only for RKGA algorithm)**

+2.During mainloop: when no better solution than the currently obtained optimal solution is found every **(10 for RKGA, 50 for TS, 100 for ARNS)** iterations, output the number of iterations in which the optimal solution was not found.
+Whenever a better solution is found, output the objective function value of the current optimal solution and the number of times a better solution is found.

+3.After the mainloop: output a two-dimensional graph consisting of the optimal function value found during each update and its corresponding iteration count.

+## ARNS algorithm.py :

-## Output results
+# Output

 Each algorithm file will output the following information after execution:

-Optimal solution (OS/GOS): The optimal scheduling solution.
+Optimal solution: The optimal scheduling solution.

-Optimal value (OV/GOV): The objective function value corresponding to the optimal solution.
+Optimal value: The objective function value corresponding to the optimal solution.

 Number of batches: The number of batches in the optimal solution.